DamFlancoz/TimetableBuilder/README.md

 # TimetableBuilder
-Takes your courses, term and constraints to recommend you a course sections
+Takes your courses, term and constraints to recommend you a course sections.
+For UVic branch in Victoria, BC.